Stop US Deficit Spending.com

 The Peter G. Peterson Foundation.

-Here is a chart about how the US federal government's 2024 budget produced a huge 1.9 trillion dollar deficit, which is 6.3% of the 2024 U.S. GDP.
+Here is a chart about how the U.S. federal government's 2024 budget produced a huge 1.9 trillion dollar deficit, which is 6.3% of the 2024 U.S. GDP.

 2024 US Government Deficit

 increased federal debt will cost Americans higher U.S. federal government debt servicing costs in the future.
-Also, the US government probably can't continue its present trend of borrowing more than 1.5 trillion dollars a year and this future budget crunch could be very difficult for the US economy in the future, a problem that Trump, the republicans, and the democrats appear to want to postpone.
+Also, the U.S. government probably can't continue its present trend of borrowing more than 1.5 trillion dollars a year and this future budget crunch could be very difficult for the U.S. economy in the future, a problem that Trump, the republicans, and the democrats appear to want to postpone.

 Copyright © 2026 by Ed Harding